iaroslav-ai/gan-rl/README.md

 # Reinforcement learning with Generative Neural Networks

-Training RL agent using derivative of GAN modelling jointly environment and reward.
+Training Reinforcement Learning agent using derivative of Generative Recurrent Neural Network which models jointly environment and reward.
 Run "example.py" to see it working.

 It is assumed that environment observation is a vector.
 Currently for simplicity episodes of fixed size are taken (variable lenght can be achieved with padding).